akashtadwai/receipt-splitter/README.md

 4. **Assign** items to people
 5. **Get** a clear breakdown of who owes what

-Handles taxes, tips, and discounts automatically.
+Handles taxes, tips, and discounts automatically based on inputs.

 ## Architecture